-A high-performance favorite amongst culinary professionals and kitchen knife enthusiast.
-The Carbon Gyuto is simple yet elegant with a combination of Nashiji texture at the spine and satin polished bevels.
+A high-performance favorite amongst professional chefs and kitchen knife enthusiast.
+The Carbon Gyuto is simple yet elegant with a combination of texture at the spine and satin polished bevels.

 A balanced, forge tapered blade that is satisfyingly thick above the heel, yet ultra-thin at the tip and with a decent blade height, we think this is just about the perfect Gyuto profile.

 Convex geometry and super thin behind the edge, this blade is a dream to work with.
 The 1.2419 German tool steel gives an almost perfect Gyuto, a super tough edge that is both razor sharp and durable.